Dainard Paulson: Personal life

 Before joining the Titans, he served six months in the United States Air Force, and was involved with the Campus Crusade for Christ at Oregon State.
 On coming to New York to join the Titans, he volunteered his services for the Emmanuel Fellowship in Brooklyn.
-Dainard become invovled with the Fellowship of Christian Athletes after the death of his fiancé to leukemia.
+Dainard become involved with the Fellowship of Christian Athletes after the death of his fiancé to leukemia.

 After retiring, he joined the family landscaping business in Los Angeles.
 He later became a property developer, beginning with that business in Los Angeles and then moving to Washington State.
 He and Bill Baird worked for the same real estate company while both were living in California in the early 1970s.

 In 1973, Paulson and his family moved to Selah, Washington.
 He worked in the recreational vehicle business for Chinook Mobilodge, in Union Gap, Washington.
 After retiring from business, he bought and sold an orchard in Selah, where he continues to reside (as of 2025).

-As of the 2025-2026 season, his grandson Corey Kispert is entering his fifth year of play at small forward for the National Basketball Association's Washington Wizards.
+As of the 2025-2026 season, his grandson Corey Kispert is entering his fifth year of play at small forward for the National Basketball Association's Atlanta Hawks.
 Kispert was a first-team consensus All-American basketball player at Gonzaga University in Spokane, Washington; and was a member of Gonzaga's team that reached the 2020-21 NCAA men's championship game, losing to Baylor University.
 Gonzaga had been 31–0 going into the championship game.